 With these terms defined, and in order to anticipate what will be reviewed in this article, we can now begin to discuss accessibility.

-Can a person with a disability order food with the same ease than a person without a disability?
+Can a person with a disability order food with the same ease as a person without a disability?